So you love garlic, and you are ready to take the leap into growing garlic on your own.

 Keeping Garlic Plants Healthy

-Throughout the winter, garlic should not need much attention.
-In some climates, it will germinate in the fall, but especially in cold areas you don’t want shoots to grow before the frost, since the cold weather will damage them.
+Throughout the winter, growing garlic shouldn’t require much of your attention.
+In some climates, it will germinate in the fall, but especially in cold areas, you don’t want shoots to grow before the frost, since the cold weather will damage them.

 When spring starts, you’ll need to weed the area around your garlic.
 When dry weather arrives, you’ll need to start watering it.
-If you are growing hardneck varieties, you will notice it growing a scape sometime in late spring or early summer.
+If you are growing garlic that are hardneck varieties, you will notice it growing a scape sometime in late spring or early summer.
 The scapes should be cut off after the bud at the end forms, before the plant goes to flower.
 Cutting the scape redirects energy into the bulb and gives you a harvest of delicious vegetables.
+But as far as growing garlic that has a soft neck, you won’t need to worry about scapes.

 Scapes have mild to medium garlic flavor and can be eaten raw or cooked.
 In the summer, my friends grill scapes on the barbecue as a side dish for—anything really, but my favorite way to eat scapes is pickled with vinegar and chili peppers.
 They pack a real punch in the winter when you are missing the strong flavors from the garden.